anti-social/elasticsearch-hamt-field/README.md

-# elasticsearch-hamt-field

-Hash array mapped trie field for Elasticsearch
+# Hash array mapped trie mapper type for Elasticsearch

 Allows you to store dictionary in lucene index and then use values in scripts.